DorothyTamYiLing/Python_data_analytics/README.md

 <img width="1025" height="643" alt="Screenshot 2026-02-04 at 4 24 00 PM" src="https://github.com/user-attachments/assets/2f0c6689-bca8-48bd-98d8-7c82b6d00fc5" />

 ### 📈 Inference: According to the heatmap, the hotspots of revenue mainly come from Room G, H with market segment Direct booking, Offline Travel Agent/Tour Operator and Online Travel Agent, as well as room F with Online Travel Agent.
-It is in contrast with the lower average ADR for cooperate and groups, which often received negotiated rate due to the large number rooms booked at the same time
+It is in contrast with the lower average ADR for cooperate and groups, which often received negotiated rate due to the large number rooms booked at the same time.
+The reasons why room type G and H generate higher ADR is uncertain, it could be due to room specifications (which we lack) such as luxury room type.

 ---